gaspare-mascolino/knowledge/pages/music.md

 **Harmonic Continuity**

-In this method the chords could be appears in each kind of inversion, inserting the VI major to crate a 4 degrees chord.
+In this method the chords could be appears in each kind of inversion, inserting the VI Major to create a 4 degrees chord.

 *Base principle of harmonic continuity*: keep the note in common between chords (the same vocals registry).

 !!!
-Info
+Warning

     If two chords have no notes in common it's important to keep the top note (singing note) near to a note of the next chord, at least if you don't want to change register.

-    When a chord remains stationary the guide note could be changed.

 The **Soprano Top Note** (guide note) will be supported from the notes of the chord *from the top to the bottom* (more closely possible); 13th, 11th, 9th and the 7th can be used **only on the sing part or under much higher extensions** (A 9th under a 11th).
 This needs to avoid the number of the notes which can be added to particulars chords.

 !!!
+Info

+    When a chord remains stationary the guide note could be changed.

+!!!
 Note
     In harmonization it is better to use at least a 3th minor under.
-Offen if a 13th, 11th, 9th and the 7th is on the sing part it used to use an inversion with the root note not always at the bottom.
+Offen if a 13th, 11th, 9th and the 7th is on the sing part it used to put an inversion with the root note not at the bottom of the chord.

 *Harmonization in 4 parts*